-There are so many fantastic camping food ideas for you to try on your next big trip!
+There are many fantastic camping food ideas for you on your next big trip!
 Breakfast, dinner, and snacks can taste great in the wilderness with a little extra planning and creativity.
-These foods are ideal for camping because they’re quick to prepare and cook, travel well, and most importantly, tasty.
+These foods are ideal for camping because they’re quick to prepare and cook, travel well, and, most importantly, tasty.

 This is a simple dish you can create with the whole family, and everyone can choose their toppings to make it even more enjoyable.

-- You’ll need a cast-iron skillet for all of your ingredients so that it’s durable enough to sit on top of the fire.
+- You’ll need a cast-iron skillet for all your ingredients to be durable enough to sit on top of the fire.

 - Layer the skillet with tortilla chips, cheese, beans, red pepper, green onion, bacon bits, jalapenos, olives, and anything else you love to eat your nachos with.